The Intimate New Convent Movie That’s More Than Nuns Gone Wild

 Filming was a profound experience for Betts, too.
 She spent her 20s “sort of unmoored.
 Drifting in these kind of circles.
 I wanted to make a movie so badly, but I did not have the self-confidence or the focus and discipline,” she says.
 “Since I started making movies — this kind of makes me sad — I feel so myself.”
 She begins to tear up.
 “And I never felt like that in my 20s.
 I never felt centered or anything.
 I was privileged and all that kind of stuff, but I was just wandering like any unhappy kid.”

-One advantage of being independently wealthy (the film’s executive producers are Betts, her dad, and her sister, while Trudie Styler serves as one of the producers) is added latitude to make the film you want, even if it’s not the kind of film a studio would be inclined to fund — for instance, a highly researched period drama about nuns, with a bunch of interesting, complicated female roles (and almost no men at all).
+One advantage of being independently wealthy (the film was funded privately by Betts’ friends and family) is added latitude to make the film you want, even if it’s not the kind of film a studio would be inclined to fund – for instance, a highly-researched period drama about nuns, with a bunch of interesting, complicated female roles (and almost no men at all).

 It also allowed Betts to create her own little filmmaking utopia, with a female director of photography and an intimate, safe, almost familial on-set environment, where everyone was free to express ideas and try new things.
 Recently, much lip service has been paid to the notion of “the female gaze” in filmmaking: an amorphous, hard-to-define concept, but one that’s immediately palpable in The Novitiate.
 Throughout the film, cinematographer Kat Westergaard’s camera takes us into the nuns’ bedrooms, where we see them wake up tousle-haired in the morning, shots that are almost postcoital in their rumpled intimacy.
 We see the girls dressing and undressing, often covering themselves even while alone, shy to be naked in God’s view.
 We see them alone with their self-loathing, crying and berating themselves, both verbally and physically.
 We see them touch themselves, overcome by the force of their suppressed longings.
 With any number of male directors at the helm, it’s easy to imagine this all veering into nuns-gone-wild territory.
 But Betts’ and Westergaard’s work feels intimate and never voyeuristic, offering a visual language to communicate what it’s like to be a young woman coming to terms with newfound emotional and physical urges.